 Some archival materials, such as photographs, require gloves for handling.
 Please use gloves provided by UAA staff members.

 Materials should be returned to the Reading Room supervisor if the researcher needs to leave the Reading Room for more than 15 minutes.
 Items should be returned to their folder(s) and into their box.

 Retrieval Procedures to Manage Risk Associated with Temperature Change

 Acclimatization of materials leaving and entering cold storage is necessary to prevent physical damage.
 Incorrect acclimatization can cause condensation to form, leading to water damage, or “shock” the item causing cracking or splitting.
 Items being removed from colder temperatures are more delicate and therefore require careful handling.

 Staff will utilize either coolers for acclimatizing a significant quantity of materials or polyethylene zip-closure bags for individual items.

 A general guideline is to allow materials to acclimatize at least 24 hours prior to removal from their enclosures.

 Procedures to Manage Daylight Exposure to Archival Materials

 Daylight exposure needs to be minimized for the long-term preservation of archival materials due to their sensitivity to light, which will cause deterioration such as embrittlement, colour changes, fading, etc.

-The Reading Room monitor (e.g., student PSA) is responsible for ensuring that the Reading Room blinds are pulled down during the day, particularly if it is sunny out, in order to protect the materials from light exposure.
+The Reading Room monitor (e.g., student staff) is responsible for ensuring that the Reading Room blinds are pulled down during the day, particularly if it is sunny out, in order to protect the materials from light exposure.